icinganalysis/icinganalysis.github.io/content/NACA-TR-1215-Thermodynamics.md

 Note the term pi in the convection and evaporation terms.
-The entire surface of the cylinder is considered to be fully wet and contribute to convection and evaporation, with a surface extent of pi*diameter [diameter is common to all of the heat terms, and divides out].
+The entire surface of the cylinder is considered to be fully wet and contribute to convection and evaporation, with a surface extent of pi*diameter [diameter is common to all of the heat terms, and so may be algebraically eliminated].
-The enitre surface is also considered to be at one temperature, 0C.
+The entire surface is also considered to be at one temperature, 0C.

 The critical line (only) was calculated.